 0. Introduction

 The language and style of Pliny the Elder have been studied since the 19th century with a strong comparative approach.
-Grasberger, Müller , Gaillard have analyzed and recorded which features distinguished Pliny’s style from the standard (or Ciceronian) literary one.
+Grasberger, Müller, and Gaillard have analyzed and recorded which features distinguished Pliny’s style from the standard (or Ciceronian) literary one.
 We are offered long lists of examples of ‘unclear’ and ‘obscure’ sentences, with little or no attention to the specific characteristics of Pliny’s work.
-The Natural History, indeed, treated an amount of arguments and information in the field of ancient science which could hardly be found in any other Latin author.
-This approach has led to severe judgments from historians of Latin literature, and only in the second half of the twentieth century scholars have drawn attention to the particularities of Pliny’s Natural History, pointing out the necessity of finding a new methodological path to explore its language and style.
-Works by Önnerfors, Beaujeu, Healy, Capponi, and a number of specific articles, have discussed to what extent ‘irregularities’ in Pliny’s language or lexic are due to the unusual contents of his books and to his attitude towards the information he conveyed, which, in addition, was often taken from Greek treatises.
-Pinkster has finally stated how pragmatics, thanks to a wide range of studies concerning the characteristics of technical writings, may represent the key to enlighten the priorities that have shaped Pliny’s language.
+The Natural History, indeed, treated an amount of arguments and information in the field of ancient science that could hardly be found in any other Latin author.
+This approach has led to severe judgments from historians of Latin literature, and only in the second half of the twentieth century have scholars drawn attention to the particularities of Pliny’s Natural History, pointing out the necessity of finding a new methodological path to explore its language and style.
+Works by Önnerfors, Beaujeu, Healy, and Capponi, and a number of other articles, have discussed the extent to which ‘irregularities’ in Pliny’s language or lexicon are due to the unusual contents of his books and to his attitude towards the information he conveyed, which, in addition, was often taken from Greek treatises.
+Pinkster has finally stated how pragmatics, thanks to a wide range of studies concerning the characteristics of technical writings, may represent the key to understanding the priorities that have shaped Pliny’s language.

-The aim of this paper is to show that, after having taken into account all the methodological statements of the last fifty years, the use of digital and statistic tools can help the scholar to find an orientation in the ample spectrum of morphological and syntactical phenomena which shall be taken into account to give a faithful representation of Pliny’s language and style.
-The information obtained through these statistical tools is certainly entirely meaningful only if interpreted in the light of the original text: this paper will show how the statistical exploitation of classical texts can accompany the traditional linguistic and literary analysis, helping the scholar to identify phenomena which are not always evident through the direct reading.
-My work, as will be explained later in detail, focuses on the second book of the Natural History, which mainly treats of astronomy.
+The aim of this paper is to show that, after having taken into account all the methodological approaches of the last fifty years, the use of digital and statistical tools can help orient the scholar in the ample spectrum of morphological and syntactical phenomena which give a faithful representation of Pliny’s language and style.
+The information obtained through these statistical tools is certainly meaningful only if interpreted in light of the original text: this paper will show how the statistical analysis of classical texts can accompany the traditional linguistic and literary analysis, helping the scholar to identify phenomena which are not always evident through direct reading.
+My work, as will be explained later in detail, focuses on the second book of the Natural History, which treats mainly astronomy.

-The paper is structured in three sections.
-Section one will explain in detail the nature of my study, introduce the theme of statistical analysis of classical languages, describe the statistic and digital tools which have been chosen for this work, and outline which kind of results might be expected from these analyses.
-Section two will deal with the comparison between two texts ―Natural History II and Seneca’s Natural Questions VIIfrom the syntactic point of view.
-I will then briefly sketch how Natural History II is positioned in a corpus representing different literary genders (section three), though without carrying out a deep textual and historical analysis.
+This paper is structured in three sections.
+Section one will explain in detail the nature of my study, introduce the statistical analysis of classical languages as a theme, describe the statistical and digital tools that have been chosen for this work, and outline which kind of results might be expected from these analyses.
+Section two will deal with the comparison between two texts—Natural History II and Seneca’s Natural Questions VII—from a syntactic point of view.
+I will then briefly sketch how Natural History II is positioned in a corpus representing different literary genres (section three), though without carrying out a deep textual and historical analysis.

 1. Pliny the Elder and statistical tools